 In the fields of speech generation, quality assessment faces similar issues, but automatic prediction models have emerged as effective solutions.
 Notably, systems such as UTMOS~\cite{saeki22utmos} and DNSMOS~\cite{reddy2021dnsmos} have been widely adopted for rapid evaluation.
 In contrast, research on SQA remains relatively limited, with the most critical bottleneck being the lack of suitable datasets.
 To address this gap, we present SingMOS-Pro, the first multilingual and multi-task-focused MOS dataset for SQA.
 SingMOS-Pro consists of our preview version SingMOS~\cite{tang2024singmos} together with an extended collection of additional data.
 SingMOS focuses on samples generated from SVS and SVC tasks and provides overall MOS annotations for each clip, with five professional annotators per sample.
 The extended part incorporates samples from recent SVS, SVR and song generation systems, with each clip annotated by five annotators for three dimensions: lyrics score, melody score and overall MOS score.
 In total, SingMOS-Pro contains 7,981 clips, covering 3,425 SVS clips, 1,307 SVC clips, 2,671 SVR clips, and 578 ground-truth samples.
 The preview version has also been adopted as the Singing Track of the ASRU 2024 VoiceMOS Challenge~\cite{huang2024voicemos}, promoting MOS prediction for SVS and SVC tasks and advancing research in SQA.
 In this work, we further discuss training set utilization in SQA and benchmark widely used assessment methods on SingMOS-Pro, establishing strong baselines and practical references for future studies.

-Our contributions are summarized as follows: we construct SingMOS-Pro, the first multilingual and multi-task-foucsed MOS dataset for SQA, which contains 7,981 clips from SVS, SVC, SVR, and ground-truth systems annotated along three dimensions (overall, lyrics, melody); and we benchmark widely used assessment methods on SingMOS-Pro while analyzing training set utilization, establishing strong baselines and practical references for future research in automatic SQA.
+Our contributions are summarized as follows: we introduce SingMOS-Pro, the first multilingual and multi-task-focused MOS dataset for SQA, which contains 7,981 clips from SVS, SVC, SVR, and ground-truth systems annotated along three dimensions (overall, lyrics, melody); and we benchmark widely used assessment methods on SingMOS-Pro while analyzing training data utilization strategies, providing strong baselines and insights for future work on automatic singing quality assessment.